Munakata with Kids: A Family Day Trip to Fukuoka’s Sacred Coast (2026)

 • Treasure house — Indoor museum with artifacts. ¥800 adult; quiet space appropriate for kids 6+.

-• Festival days (October) — The shrine’s annual festival is family-friendly with traditional dances.
+• Festival days (October) — The shrine’s annual Autumn Grand Festival is family-friendly with traditional dances, but expect crowds and limited parking.

 • Free entry to the main shrine grounds.